jonnylaw/prob-programming-examples/README.md

 # Probabilistic Programming with Scala

-This repository contains an implementation of the examples contained in the paper “Functional probabilistic programming for scalable Bayesian modelling” using the [Rainier](https://github.com/stripe/rainier/) modelling language.
+This repository contains an implementation of the examples contained in the paper “[Functional probabilistic programming for scalable Bayesian modelling](https://arxiv.org/abs/1908.02062)” (arXiv:1908.02062) using the [Rainier](https://github.com/stripe/rainier/) modelling language.

 This repository also contains implementations of forward and reverse mode automatic differentiation and a test suite.
 Using the implementation in [Noel Welsh's presentation](https://github.com/noelwelsh/fdl/blob/master/src/main/scala/fdl/Dual.scala)